-Amazon may be the king of warehouse automation with 45,000 Amazon (Kiva earlier) Automated Guided Vehicles (AGVs) in its warehouse army, but it is not the only one using autonomous vehicles in warehouse management.
-Today, apart from large scale warehouses, even mid-sized businesses are moving gradually towards driverless vehicles.
+Amazon may be the king of warehouse automation with 45,000 Amazon (Kiva earlier) Automated Guided Vehicles (AGVs) in its warehouse army, but it is not the only company using autonomous vehicles in warehouse management.
+Today, beyond large-scale warehouses, even mid-sized businesses are moving gradually towards driverless vehicles.

-This blog post explores what driveless vehicles or AGVs mean for you as a warehouse/distribution center manager/owner, what their status in the industry is, and if they have become a viable option already.
+This blog post explores what driverless vehicles, or AGVs, mean for you as a warehouse/distribution center manager/owner, what their status in the industry is, and whether they have yet to become a viable option.

 What are AGVs or Driverless Vehicles?